 A lot of us have a bad habit of complaining too often about our bodies, jobs, finances, friends, and family.
-The goal is to rewire our habits so we can be happier, more positive people.
-We want to add light to our conversations.
+What if we could rewire our habits so we can be happier, more positive people?
+We could add light to our conversations.
 Not hang over them like a wet blanket.

 By allowing negativity to be in control of our conversations, we are only encouraging ourselves to have a negative view on life.

 Some people are SO GOOD at being positive and uplifting.
 I would love to say that’s me.

 This post is for people who, like me, struggle against our inner beast that wants to share all our negative thoughts and opinions.